Comments from Across the Sea – Part 1

 The fly selected was Blue Charm followed by a complete contrast a Black Muddler.

-Based on the experience from the year before and that year where both salmon were hooked as the fly was fished in almost same manner but with much more mending upstream allowing the fly to go deeper and after entering into the water covered by the shadow I mended downstream to activate and speed up the fly allowing it to fish/swim across the shadow water, and both takes took place inside the shadow part, opposite to the year before.
+Based on the experience from the year before and that year where both salmon were hooked as the fly was fished in the almost same manner but with much more mending upstream allowing the fly to go deeper and after entering into the water covered by the shadow I mended downstream to activate and speed up the fly allowing it to fish/swim across the shadow water, and both takes took place inside the shadow part, opposite to the year before.

 During that winter I had a lot of contact with my mentor and I asked him if he for the next season could tie me a specific fly with fixed size and colours for that particular pool to be tested the coming season.

-On the photo you find a variety the test flies was tied in.
+On the photo, you find a variety the test flies was tied in.
 As I have given some away they collection are not complete.

 They were tied in two main groups one with wing and one without.